15 July 2022

 … a global orientation that expresses the extent to which one has a pervasive, enduring though dynamic feeling of confidence that (1) the stimuli from one’s internal and external environments in the course of living are structured, predictable, and explicable; (2) the resources are available to one to meet the demands posed by these stimuli; and (3) these demands are challenges, worthy of investment and engagement.
 (Antonovsky A. Unraveling the mystery of health.
 How people manage stress and stay well.
 San Francisco: Jossey-Bass, 1987, p.
 19)

-So, comprehensibility (1) is the cognitive component of SOC.
-“The person scoring high on the sense of comprehensibility expects that stimuli they encounter in the future will be predictable, ordered, and explicit” (Lindström, B & Eriksson, M, “Salutogenesis.”
-J Epidemiol Community Health 2005; 59: 440–442).
 Manageability (2) is the extent to which a person perceives “that resources are at their disposal that are adequate to meet the demands posed by the stimuli that bombard them” (Lindström & Eriksson, 2005).
 Resources refers to both inner resources (a person’s cognitive skills, personality traits, etc.) and outer resources (family, friends, kind of welfare state, etc.).
 Manageability is the behavioural component of SOC.

 Meaningfulness refers to the extent to which a person feels that life makes sense emotionally, that problems and demands are worth investing energy in, are worthy of commitment and engagement, seen as challenges rather than burdens.
 This is the motivational component of the SOC.

-I believe most people reading this article can agree that it is reasonable to assume that more people in today’s world than 40 years ago, experience a lower level of comprehensibility, manageability, and, therefore, a lower level of meaningfulness (or as some people call it “the existential crisis of the global economy”).
-The assumption of lower levels of SOC in the current world order is reasonable simply because today’s society is more complex and, above all, more fluid and uncertain.
-Another way to put it is that younger generations have less clear and structured choices to make about what to do with their lives.
-Add to this, the confusion of the adult population on what and how to guide the younger generations through this complex world and uncertain future.
+Add to this, the confusion of the adult population about what and how to guide the younger generations through this complex world and uncertain future.
 In a sense, we are all lost of direction and confused about the thing we call “life”.
-No one really knows how to cope with life (which ultimately is about human well-being).
+No one knows how to cope with life (which ultimately is about human well-being).

 Professor Aaron Antonovsky (19 December 1923–7 July 1994).